M-o-a-T/moat/README.md

 various IoT devices.
 Among those are photovoltaics, irrigation, door intercoms, and whatnot.

-The core of MoaT is written in anyio-compatible asynchronous Python3 code written with Structured Concurrency principles in mind.
+The core of MoaT is written in anyio-compatible asynchronous Python3, written with Structured Concurrency principles in mind.

-Satellite microcontrollers want to run MicroPython, again heavily using structured async code (MicroPython supports taskgroups if you patch it lightly).
+Satellite microcontrollers typically run MicroPython, again heavily using structured async code: MicroPython supports taskgroups if you patch it lightly.

 ### Structured what?